Click filter to remove

 Extent:11 notebooks, 338 loose pages, 2 photographs

 Description: The Isleta materials in the Elsie Clews Parsons papers consist of numerous materials found in multiple sections of the finding aid for the collection, including Subcollection I, Series II, "Notes, manuscripts, etc." and Subcollection II, Series IV, "Research Notes."
 The majority of this material may be restricted due to cultural sensitivity or privacy concerns.
 Additional relevant material may appear in some correspondence folders.
+Some materials may be closed to all access.

 Collection:Elsie Clews Parsons papers (Mss.Ms.Coll.29)